input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 ### Firewall configuration

-You should use a configuration which is very similar to the configuration used for your Cardano nodes:
+You should use a configuration that is very similar to your Cardano nodes' configuration:

-- For the **DMQ node on the relay machine**, allow incoming traffic on the listening port of your DMQ relay node from the **Cardano block producer** machine.
+- For the **DMQ node on the relay machine**, allow incoming traffic on the listening port of your DMQ relay node from the **Cardano block producer** machine
 - For the **DMQ node on the block-producer machine**, allow incoming traffic on the listening port of your DMQ block-producer node from the **DMQ relay** machine only.

 :::tip